milankl/AthleticsChampionshipsHeat/README.md

 The 0.25° ERA5 data was bilinearly interpolated on ERA5-Land's 0.1°-grid.
 The spatial resolution is only used for uncertainty estimation.
-The closest grid point the stadium is used.
+The closest grid point to the stadium is used.

 ### The Universal Thermal Climate Index